Powers of the theta divisor and relations in the tautological ring: Abstract

 \section{Abstract}

-We show that the vanishing of the $(g+1)$-st power of the theta divisor on the universal abelian variety $\Xg$ implies, by pulling back along a collection of Abel--Jacobi maps, the vanishing results in the tautological ring of $\Mgn$ of Looijenga, Ionel, Graber--Vakil, and Faber--Pandharipande.
-We also show that Pixton's double ramification cycle relations, which generalize the theta vanishing relations and were recently proved by the first and third authors, imply Theorem~$\star$ of Graber and Vakil, and we provide an explicit algorithm for expressing any tautological class on $\oMgn$ of sufficiently high codimension as a boundary class.
+We show that the vanishing of the $(g+1)$-st power of the theta divisor in the cohomology and Chow rings of the universal abelian variety implies, by pulling back along a collection of Abel--Jacobi maps, the vanishing results in the tautological ring of $\Mgn$ of Looijenga, Ionel, Graber--Vakil, and Faber--Pandharipande.
+We also show that Pixton's double ramification cycle relations, which generalize the theta vanishing relations and were recently proved by the first and third authors, imply Theorem~$\star$ of Graber and Vakil.
+Moreover, our proof provides an algorithm for expressing any tautological class on $\oMgn$ of sufficiently high codimension as a tautological class supported on the boundary.